theosotr/puppet-dbus/README.md

 Whether to purge any unmanaged system bus per-application configuration files.

+##### `service_enable`

+Whether to enable the service or not.
+On platforms that use systemd, the dbus unit is marked static so can neither be disabled or enabled by the `service` type.

 ##### `service_name`

 The name of the service managing the `dbus-daemon` daemon.

+##### `service_restart`

+The command used to get `dbus-daemon` to reload its configuration, which is usually `dbus-send --system --type=method_call --dest=org.freedesktop.DBus / org.freedesktop.DBus.ReloadConfig`.
+On platforms that use systemd, this is what the unit does anyway and so will rely on that where possible.

 ##### `session_conf`